gitlost-murali/InfoGAN/README.md

 Process is similar,
 1.Train discriminator (As usual)
 2.Train Generator (As usual)
-3.Generate samples from given random noise and initial C. These generated samples are given to Q_C.
+3.Generate samples from given random noise and initial C. These generated samples are given to Q_C, which in turn learns to embed latent concepts.